Skip to main content

 2026-05-28

-The decision-stage specification has primary datasets that record the main facts about a planning application and its decision.
+The specification has datasets that record the main facts and characteristics about a planning application and its decision.

-Some of those facts are dates.
+Some of those facts are dated events that change the application’s state.
 For example:

 The specification also has planning-permission-timeline, which records dated events in the processing of a planning application.